 - Ending the Game– To end the game, when all the object balls are pocketed one by one by, the target ball (‘8’ ball), must be snaffled.
 Before a player finally initiates the end shot, he must designate the opposite player that in which pocket he is going to put the ‘8′ ball.
 The failure in doing it so reverses the turn to the opposite player to occupy the table and proceed his shots.
 The one who puts the’8’ ball in the intended pocket, wins the game.

-For better 8 Ball game should know about it’s Rules.
+For better 8 Ball game should know about Rules of 8 ball pool.

 Both the kinds of the pool game are played in the normal sized pool table.
 But set your mind when anyone asks for you that how to play pool, then do not forget that they are speaking about the ‘8 ball’ pool game.
 As compared to the 9-ball game, the 8-ball pool is generally more popular among all, although both can derive equal amounts of engagement and fun.